jinqian/iot-hands-on/README.md

 ### 3.1 Publish to MQTT

 One of the most popular open source MQTT broker is [Mosquitto](http://mosquitto.org/).
-The service [CloudMQTT](https://www.cloudmqtt.com/) we choose for this hands-on are managed Mosquitto servers in the cloud.
+The service [CloudMQTT](https://www.cloudmqtt.com/) we choose for this hands-on manages Mosquitto servers in the cloud.

 Before pushbling data to the MQTT broker, you have to define:
 - the topic name